zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 Duration: 15 minutes

-Contoso Insurance has asked for full-text searching on the documents.
+Contoso Insurance has asked for full-text search in the documents.
 In this exercise, you will provision an Azure Search service, then configure search indexing on the policies blob storage container.

 ### Task 1: Create an Azure search service